-Thorium-232 and Uranium-238 transform into various radionuclides by emitting α (alpha)-particles, β (beta)-particles, and γ (gamma)-rays before transforming into Lead-208 and Lead-206, respectively.
+Thorium-232 and Uranium-238 transform into various radionuclides by emitting $\alpha$ (alpha)-particles, $\beta$ (beta)-particles, and $\gamma$ (gamma)-rays before transforming into Lead-208 and Lead-206, respectively.

-Carbon-14, which is also a naturally occurring radionuclide, is created when nitrogen that accounts for 80% of the atmosphere is bombarded with neutron beams, which are cosmic beams.
-Carbon-14 returns to nitrogen by emitting β -particles.
+Carbon-14, which is also a naturally occurring radionuclide, is created when nitrogen that accounts for 78% of the atmosphere is hit by a neutron created as a result of collisions of cosmic rays and the atmosphere.
+Carbon-14 returns to nitrogen by emitting $\beta$ -particles.